D. Serikbayev East Kazakhstan Technical University: Notable alumni

 Baybatchin Ertay Aubakirovich – Chair of Ust-Kamenogorsk State Representation of “Nur Otan”.

 Mukhamgaliyev Shalkar Kayroshevich – artist, singer, entertainer, participant of numerous KVN shows.

 Organization

 As of May 2019, the university consists of three schools, six faculties, military sub-department, and Higher IT College.
-Classes are taught by nearly five hundred highly qualified instructors, including over two hundred doctors and candidates of science, professors, and associate professors.
-The D. Serikbayev EKTU offers eighty one educational programs on bachelor, master's, and doctorate levels, in addition to twenty experimental innovative programs.
-The majority of educational programs are in Kazakh and Russian.
+Classes are taught by nearly 500 qualified instructors, including over 200 doctors and candidates of science, professors, and associate professors.
+The majority of educational programs are taught in Kazakh and Russian.
 Teaching in English is provided for several programs throughout the university at Bachelor's, Master's, and doctorate levels.
 The full list can be found on the English-language website of the university.
-There is a foundation program available for students of foreign Kazakh Diaspora and foreign citizens to enter the university, to help them to adapt and develop the necessary skills.
-The D. Serikbayev EKTU has sixty three faculty partnerships in such companies as Kazzinc, Ulba Metallurgical Plant, Azia Avto, Vnitsvetmet, and 1C-Rating.
-The academic units of the university are listed below.
+There is a foundation program available for students of foreign Kazakh Diaspora and foreign citizens to enter the university, to help them to adapt and develop necessary skills.